 4.5.1 There were representations from over 90 local residents and households to the Draft Plan, many providing detailed comments on supporting text and draft policies.
 There were many representations setting out support for the Plan as a whole and recognition of the hard work and effort put in by members of the neighbourhood plan working group over several years.
-Particular concerns included the impact of the proposed level of development on existing infrastructure including sewerage and roads.
-There was a high number of objections to proposed site allocation G2/5 on the grounds that the site was too close to the rail line, would add to traffic problems on a rural road (Marton Road) with no footway and sewage / drainage issues.
+Particular concerns included the impact of the proposed level of development

-- 4.5.2 However a significant number of residents also supported the site allocation and the Parish Council wishes to retain it in the Plan.
+- on existing infrastructure including sewerage and roads.
+There was a high number of objections to proposed site allocation G2/5 on the grounds that the site was too close to the rail line, would add to traffic problems on a rural road (Marton Road) with no footway and sewage / drainage issues. - 4.5.2 However a significant number of residents also supported the site allocation and the Parish Council wishes to retain it in the Plan.
 There were also concerns about the potential loss of Neville House (a care home) if the site was developed for housing, but NTCC intend to re-provide these services in a new improved facility in Gargrave and a supporting policy has been added to the Plan to reflect this proposal.
 Generally, there was support for the proposed local green spaces apart from the owners of Number 7, but the Parish Council wishes to retain this as a local green space and considers that it meets the criteria set out in the NPPF.
 There were concerns about access for Site G2/3 but advice from NYCC Highways set out that access would be acceptable although there may be a requirement for demolition of an existing property.
-The representations from local residents and the Parish Council's response to each, together with details of how the Plan has been amended are set out in Tables 4.1 and 4.2. - 4.6 The completed Consultation Response Tables (Tables 1, 2, 3, 4.1 and 4.2) are provided in Appendix IV of this Consultation Statement.
+The representations from local residents and the Parish Council's response to each, together with details of how the Plan has been amended are set out in Tables 4.1 and 4.2. - 4.6 The completed Consultation Response Tables (Tables 1, 2, 3, 4.1 and 4.2) are provided as separate, accompanying documents to this Consultation Statement.
 Each Table sets out the responses submitted to the Draft Neighbourhood Plan, together with information about how these responses have been considered by the Parish Council and have informed the amendments to the Submission Neighbourhood Plan.
-Table 5 below sets out responses from the Consultation Bodies to the SEA Screening Report. - 4.7 The Table in Appendix III is a summary of the responses to the informal and formal public consultation stage under Regulation 14 of the Town and Country Planning (General regulations) 2012, as amended. - 4.8 In conclusion therefore, there has been extensive engagement and consultation on the Gargrave Neighbourhood Development Plan throughout its preparation, and the Parish Council, through the GNPWG have considered very carefully all representations submitted at each stage of the process and used this information to shape the content of the Plan.
+Table 5 below sets out responses from the Consultation Bodies to the SEA Screening Report. - 4.7 In conclusion therefore, there has been extensive engagement and consultation on the Gargrave Neighbourhood Development Plan throughout its preparation, and the Parish Council, through the GNPWG have considered very carefully all representations submitted at each stage of the process and used this information to shape the content of the Plan.